cloudmesh/useful-introduction_to_cloud-2015/_sources/parallel.txt

 Cloudmesh Parallel API
 ----------------------------------------------------------------------

-The previous commands are all developeed with a single user in mind, i.e. a single user executes the command.
-Howeve in the age of cloudcomputing what would happen if thausends of users were to execute the same task, or even when ten users execute the same task, but the task would take considerable compute time to calculate?
-The answer is obvious, we woudl waste valuable compute resources as we do not take into consideration that the same task may be run by multiple people.
-To overcome this challange we have started a simple demonstartion program in our cloudmesh repository to partially address this issue.
+The previous commands are all developed with a single user in mind, i.e. a single user executes the command.
+However in the age of cloud computing what would happen if thousands of users were to execute the same task, or even when ten users execute the same task, but the task would take considerable compute time to calculate?
+The answer is obvious, we would waste valuable compute resources as we do not take into consideration that the same task may be run by multiple people.
+To overcome this challenge we have started a simple demonstration program in our cloudmesh repository to partially address this issue.

 To do so we are at this time we are only focussing on the consecutive